 Providence Quarter Residential Development – North Yorkshire

-Bowman Riley Architects was commissioned to design Providence Quarter, the conversion of a former 1970s office building in the centre of Skipton into private residential apartments.
+Bowman Riley was commissioned by award-winning developer Candelisa to design Providence Quarter, the conversion of a former 1970s office building in the centre of Skipton into private residential apartments.

 Formerly the home of HML, a division of Skipton Building Society, the four storey 5500m² residential development helps meet the shortage of homes in this desirable market town with the provision of 39 one and two bedroom apartments.